top of page

 Malachi Davis - headshot.jpg

-Malachi is a Master of Counselling Psychology graduate from City University currently working as an associate counsellor.
+Malachi is a registered provisional psychologist with a BA in psychology and an MA in counselling psychology.
 He has a background in working with children with over 10 years of experience in various child support roles.
-In these roles, Malachi has developed a passion for supporting people and creating trusting safe spaces.
-He has worked with various populations in a counselling setting and is enthused to continue.
+In these roles Malachi has developed a passion for supporting people and creating trusting safe spaces.
+He has worked with various populations in a counselling and assessment setting and is enthused to continue.

 Malachi takes a person-focused, strength-based approach to counselling.
 He believes the client is the expert of their experience and aims to collaborate with you to build a therapeutic environment to support your unique life.
 Building off of your strengths and skills and creating new ones.
-His areas of interest include anxiety, depression, stress, interpersonal relationships, and somatic work.
+His areas of interest include anxiety, depression, stress, interpersonal relationships, somatic work, and assessment.

-Malachi is 2SLGBTQ+ affirming and available to clients of all ages who are residents of Alberta.
+Malachi is 2SLGBTQ+ affirming and available to clients of all ages that are residents of Alberta.

 Have questions?
 Email Malachi.